Adeyomola/content-management-system/README.md

+# Jenkins CI/CD pipeline for Wordpress
-# This project contains source code for a Jenkins CI/CD pipeline
+- This project contains the source for a Jenkins CI/CD Pipeline that integrates and deploys WordPress on AWS EKS

 ## ANSIBLE VARIABLES